nancyalaswad90/30-days-of-udacity-computer-vision/README.md

 Day 30:

-  - Studying another video lectures of Data Analysit Nanodegree to apply work in it as mentor
+  - Studying another video lectures of Data Analyst Nanodegree to apply for work in it as mentor
   - Schedule an interview for the Intro to Programming Nanodegree programfor Udacity Mentorship program .

 ![image](https://user-images.githubusercontent.com/36210723/67456305-08a34f80-f639-11e9-91dc-b1b8f364c978.png)